tuxtof/xi-iot-lab/index.rst

 The lab environment has been setup to include a Nutanix Cluster running the latest version of Nutanix Acropolis, along with pre-staged Edge machines.

-The pre-staged edge devices will be used for part 1 of today's lab, with physical devices used for the part 2.
+The pre-staged edge devices will be used for part 1 of today's lab, with some physical devices used for the parts 1 and 2.
 Physical devices will more closely replicate the type of Edge deployment seen in real world environments.

 **Pre-staged Edge Devices**

-- **IP Address** - x.x.x.x
-- **Serial Nunmbers** - xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx

-Each lab attendee will be assigned a pre-staged edge device that can be used for part 1 of today's lab.
+Each lab attendee **pair** will be assigned a pre-staged edge device that can be used for part 1 of today's lab.
+The assigned physical devices can then be used for part 2 later in the day.